IRNAS/ota-dfu-python/README.md

         except Exception as e:
             logging.error(f"Unable to perform dfu.
 Reason: {e}")

-To run the complete example with device discovery and cli parameters run `python3 example.py -z <dfu_filename> -a <device_address>`.
-If not address is specified a prompt will appear with all discovered BLE devices and select one there.
+To run the complete example with device discovery and cli parameters run `python3 example.py -a <device_address> -z <dfu_filename>` or `python3 example.py -a <device_address> -d <datfile_filename> -f <hexfile_filename>`.
+If no address is specified a prompt will appear with all discovered BLE devices, select one from the list.

 ## Example Output